 Protection From Abuse orders (PFAs) can have lasting impacts on families.
 Often PFAs can lead to other family issues, including custody or divorce.
 Courts are likely to grant PFAs when there has been evidence of recent physical abuse or where there is an immediate and present danger of abuse.
 Whether you are a victim of physical or emotional abuse or accused of the same conduct, the attorneys at Shabbick & Associates will advocate for your rights in the courtroom.

 Contact Shabbick & Associates today to set up a consultation to discuss your Family Law related needs.
 We routinely represent clients in Lehigh, Northampton, and Carbon County courts.
-If your case is filed in Allentown, Easton, or Jim Thorpe, we are available to help you.
+If your case is filed in Lehigh Valley, Easton, or Jim Thorpe, we are available to help you.